 4. Effective and Proactive Consolidation

-Categorize the items in real-time into segments based on their sell-through, margin and ageing.
-Then, you could rate them as a star or good or average or bad performers.
+Categorize the items in real-time into segments based on their sell-through, margin, and aging.
+Then, you could rate them as star, good, average, or bad performers.

 Design a real-time consolidation optimizer on top of the segmentation to maximize sell-through and minimize consolidation cost without breaking sizes too early.

 A thorough deep dive of past seasons' assortment and their performance is key to inventory analysis and better planning.

 The fashion retailer can build predictive sell-through models based on item attributes and order items that are at the right retail price point and has the right mix of size, color, fabric, etc.